No matter what Europeans are doing, they’re doing it stylishly, and Spaniards are no exception.

 - Outwear.
 A medium-weight jacket or lightweight blazer is perfect ‘throw on’ options for a breezy evening, but if rain is forecasted, you’ll want a raincoat at the ready.

 - Shoes.
 The shoes you choose to pack will largely depend on which region of Spain you’re visiting.
-A pair of leather booties will keep your socks dry and your tootsies toasty during the occasional winter drizzle in the city.
-Winter sun-seekers in the south of Spain should opt for shoes that are more breathable, like sandals, espadrilles or sneakers.
+A pair of leather boots will keep your socks dry and your tootsies toasty during the occasional winter drizzle in the city.
+Winter sun-seekers in the south of Spain should opt for shoes that are more breathable, like sandals, espadrilles, or sneakers.

 - Accessories.
 If you’re travelling to the north of Spain, a cosy scarf, a beanie and a decent pair of gloves should be on your packing list.